Repeatedly Requesting Keychain Access

 Cause

-This most often occurs when the permissions for the Office suite have corrupted, making it unable to access the information stored in the keychain.
+This most often occurs when the permissions for the Microsoft 365 suite have corrupted, making it unable to access the information stored in the keychain.

 Resolution

 1. Select Always Allow when prompted.
-The message can appear up to three times for each effected app.
+Message can appear up to three times for each effected app.

-2. If the prompt persists after three times, or returns when reopening the app, keychain permissions will need to be reset for the Office suite:
+2. If prompt persists after three attempts, or returns when reopening the app, keychain permissions will need to be reset for the Microsoft 365 suite:

-1. Quit all Office apps by clicking their name in the menu bar at the top of the screen and selecting Quit.
+1. Quit all Microsoft 365 apps by clicking their name in the menu bar at the top of the screen and selecting Quit.

-4. Click to select the login keychain group in the top left pane.
+4. Click to select login keychain group in top left pane.

 5. Click File and select Lock Keychain "login".

-6. Launch one of the effected Office apps.
+6. Launch one of the affected Microsoft 365 apps.

 7. You will be prompted to grant keychain access again.
 Enter your Mac's account credentials and click OK.